glimmerjs/glimmer-di/README.md

 component1 === component2; // => true
 ```

+But that's not the behavior we want: in an app, you need to be able to create
-You can create many instances of the same component in one app.
-So in this case,
+many instances of the same component.

-we want to change the default behavior and tell the registry that we should
+In this case, we want to change the default behavior and tell the registry that
-always get a _new_ instance when we call `lookup('component:profile')`:
+we should always get a _new_ instance when we call
+`lookup('component:profile')`:

 ```js
 registry.registerOption('component:profile', 'singleton', false);